JustinDudley/generate-inverses/README.txt

 But the matching alg in the original list might, by chance, list those 2 turns in the functionally equivalent (and opposite) way:  R' L.

-This problem is not overwhelming.
+This problem could be solved, and is not overwhelming.
 I would need to standardize turn order, and convert each alg to a standard notation before searching for matches.
 But it is beyond today's scope.

 For now, the app at least does generate a list of inverses.

+Whew -- I had a scare there.
+Forgetting everything I had written above, I thought that id 32 was incomplete.
+But I went through id 32:  When I generated the inverse of EACH alg in the filtered list, I found that every single one was already in the list, as expected.
+But there were the same issues:  D Y' == Y' D, for instance.
+So I had to look closely.